bytemaster-0xff/WinIoTSoccerBot/SensorBoardV1.md

 ![Alt](Documentation/SensorBoard/IRSensorSoldered.jpg)

-## Step 3 - Install the 4 Pin Right Angle Connector
+## Step 3 - Install the 4-Pin Right Angle Connector
 1. If you purchased the kit from above, take one of the longer strips of right angle pins and snip off a 4 pin section.
 2. Take the 4 pin connector, place it in the 4 holes to the right of the main connector on the top of the board and solder it in place.
 ![Alt]